 By Nikki Sherrill, Athletics Communications and Media Intern

-Top 25 Highlights (historical information dating back to 2000):
+Top 10 Highlights (historical information dates back to 2017):

 • The highest and lowest ranking for each team (a non-rating is considered a low ratings) is removed and the team’s ranking will be recalculated with an additional point added to each team for every ballot (including discounted ballots) that the teams appears on.

 • Teams that receive only one point in the ballot are not considered “receiving votes”

 • Frequency of polls occur bi-weekly.
 This policy was approved by the National Administrative Council (NAC) for the 2016-17 academic season.
 This change will allow raters the opportunity to consider a larger body of work in between rating periods.

 • The sport of Men’s Volleyball is in the second year of National Invitational status.
 For more information on sport status, click here.

 • For the complete Top 10 calendar, click here.

 NAIA Men’s Volleyball Coaches’ Top 10 Poll | No. 6 | April 4